-The Preston Library Campaign is organised by the Friends of Preston Library.
-We are a non-political party based community campaign.
+The Preston Library Campaign was a non-political community campaign.
 It was set up in response to Brent Council’s proposal to close our library, along 5 others (with Tokyngton, Neasden, Cricklewood, Kensal Rise and Barham Park) – 50% of Brent’s libraries.

-We have management consultants, IT experts, journalists, teachers and accountants among us, people with expertise to scrutinise the Council’s words and deeds and we have found them sorely wanting.
+We have management consultants, IT experts, journalists, teachers and accountants among us, people with expertise to ensure this community resource is not lost.

-We oppose the closure of Preston Library, one of the most efficient, well-used libraries in Brent.
+We opposed the closure of Preston Library, one of the most efficient, well-used libraries in Brent.

 - As the last local service in the area, it provided essential facilities for some of our community, particularly senior citizens and those with limited mobility, schoolchildren, and the unemployed and others who may not have access to a computer.